dcostea/Apex.AgenticEntityExtractor/Apex.AgenticEntityExtractor/Data/Instructions/EntitiesAgent.md

 ]}
 ```
 Respond with a single JSON object, which contains ONLY the key `entities` (an array of entities).
-No commentary, reasoning or explanations.
+No commentary, no reasoning, no markdown, nor explanations.